coenwerem/shadow-hand-projects/README.md

 # shadow-projects
-Dexterous manipulation using the high-DOF multi-fingered robot hand from Shadow Robot Company.
+Dexterous manipulation using the 20-DOF multi-fingered robot hand from Shadow Robot Company.